 - Internet Matters - Cyberbullying

-The school should then use existing pastoral systems and procedures to support the pupil and should take action as identified in the schools anti-bullying policy.This may involve speaking with the child's parents/carers or supporting them to do so themselves.
+The setting should then use existing pastoral systems and procedures to support the child(ren) involved and should take action as identified in the anti-bullying policy.This may involve speaking with the child's parents/carers, or supporting them to do so themselves.

-If possible then the school should identify the bully, discuss the concern with them directly (with evidence where possible) and then take action and instigate sanctions in accordance with the relevant school policies (for example anti-bullying and behaviour).
-This is likely to include speaking directly with their parents and carers and share the school's concerns and discuss appropriate sanctions or action to be taken moving forward.
+If possible the setting should identify the bully; discussing the concern with them directly (with evidence where possible).
+They should take action and instigate sanctions, in accordance with the relevant policies (for example anti-bullying and behaviour).
+This is likely to include speaking directly with their parents and carers, and discussing appropriate sanctions or action to be taken .

-The school should also consider how to change the behaviour/attitude of the bully with the use of sanctions, education, restorative justice and support etc. as appropriate.
-The incident (including action taken) should be logged and recorded in the schools anti-bullying and/or online safety (e-Safety) incident logs/records.
+The setting should also consider how to change the behaviour/attitude of the bully with the use of sanctions, education, restorative justice and support etc. as appropriate.
+The incident (including action taken) should be logged and recorded in the anti-bullying and/or child protection records.

-The school should seek to take action to try and remove the content. and contact service providers/ Local Authority/Police where relevant.
-It should be noted that in most cases the quickest way to have content removed is for the person who posted it to remove it, as some service providers will only remove content which breaches the sites terms and conditions.
+The setting should take action to try and remove the content, and contact service providers/ Local Authority/Police where relevant.
+It should be noted that in most cases the quickest way to have content removed is for the person who posted it to remove it; some service providers will only remove content which breaches the sites terms and conditions.

-If an criminal offence may have or could be been committed then the school should seek assistance from the police via 101.
-If it is an emergency (if someone is injured, in danger or there is a risk to someone's life) then the school should contact 999.
+If an criminal offence may have or could be been committed, the settingl should seek assistance from the police via 101.
+If it is an emergency (if someone is injured, in danger or there is a risk to someone's life) contact 999.

-Following any cyberbullying concerns, the school should revisit and revisit their policies and procedures as well as current education approaches to identify if alternative action could be taken or implemented to prevent a future occurrence.
+Following any cyberbullying concerns, settings should revisit and revisit their policies, procedures and education approaches to identify if alternative action could be taken or implemented to prevent a future occurrence.

 If leaders and managers are dealing with issues relating to parents/carers or staff posting nasty, threatening or offensive content online then please contact the Education Safeguarding Team directly for specific advice and guidance.

-Schools and settings should ensure there is a coordinated approach to bullying, including online bullying across the school so that all incidents are seen to be taken seriously.
+Educational settings should ensure there is a coordinated approach to bullying, including online bullying, so that all incidents are seen to be taken seriously.

 Recommended approaches for preventing and tackling cyberbullying are:

-- Explicitly include cyberbullying in the school/setting behaviour and anti-bullying policies and ensure that appropriate sanctions are put in place and communicated to the whole school community.
+- Explicitly include cyberbullying in the setting behaviour and anti-bullying policies and ensure that appropriate sanctions are put in place and communicated to the whole community.

-- Ensure that the school/setting has an up-to-date online safety Policy in place and an appropriate designated online safety lead who works alongside other key members of staff.
+- Ensure that the setting has an up-to-date online safety policy in place and that the Designated Safeguarding Lead (DSL) works alongside other key members of staff.

-- Ensure that all members of staff understand what cyberbullying means, the different methods in which it can take place, the impact on those targeted and the school/settings policies and procedures.
+- Ensure that all members of staff understand what cyberbullying means, the different methods in which it can take place, the impact on those targeted and the settings policies and procedures.

 - Ensuring that staff are actively engaged in the online world and are role modelling positive online behaviour and communication.

-- Senior Leadership teams should ensure that they are aware of and managing the schools online reputation and consider ways in which to prevent concerns.
+- Leadership staffs should ensure that they are aware of and managing the settings online reputation and consider ways in which to prevent concerns.

 - All staff should encourage children, young people, staff and families to be aware of their responsibilities in ensuring they use technology safely and responsibly.

-- All staff should educate pupils how to keep themselves safe online, including responding to online (cyber) bullying, by establishing an embedded and progressive online safety curriculum, which is supported with a range of approaches such as through displays, assemblies, peer support and the school/student council.
+- All staff should educate children how to keep themselves safe online, including responding to cyberbullying, by establishing an embedded and progressive online safety curriculum, which is supported with a range of approaches such as through displays, assemblies, peer support and the school/student council.